 You Don’t Know What You’ve Got

 To be clear, I am not writing about the shortfalls of the African (specifically, Zimbabwean) church as a criticism or a slight.
-We have been blessed beyond measure to serve here and call these amazing people our brothers and sisters and co-laborers.
+We are grateful beyond measure to serve here and call these amazing people our brothers and sisters and co-laborers.
 So you might be asking, What exactly is my purpose in pointing out these things?

 Finally, my third reason for compiling this list is to solicit your prayers.
-The things that I have grown to miss and long for during this three-year stint on the front lines are the very things that Satan hates, because they each proclaim his defeat and imminent demise.
-And because Satan hates them, they are always in danger of being lost by those who have long practiced them and of being hijacked and diverted away from those who are just learning their significance.
+The things that I have grown to miss and long for during this three-year stint on the front lines are the very things that Satan hates.
+And because Satan hates them, they are always in danger of being lost by those who long practice them; diverting them away from those who are just learning their significance.

-And maybe on that day, after we have traversed this wilderness with our fellow sojourners, and this temporary embassy gives way to the fullness of the kingdom, we’ll hear those words again, from another voice, perhaps this time in Shona—“Pindai muno,” which being translated means, “Y’all can come right this way.”
+And maybe on that day, after we finish traveling this wilderness with our fellow sojourners, and this temporary embassy gives way to the fullness of the kingdom, we’ll hear those words again, from another voice, perhaps this time in Shona—“Pindai muno,” which means, “Y’all can come right this way.”